Cozzetti & Gemmill

 In May 1977, Rorschach returned to New York City, where they were invited to perform at an outdoor concert series put on at Lincoln Center.
 Midge Pike (bass) and Bruce Jackson (drums) performed at this Lincoln Center event, which reviewer Dick Murphy briefly mentioned in a June 1, 1977 write up in his column And All That Jazz.
 Murphy wrote, "Another group, based in New Jersey, just starting to make fusion statements in New York is Rorschach.
 They recently played to the afternoon crowd outside Lincoln Center and they may develop into a band to reckon with."

 Another well-known Manhattan venue that Rorschach performed at during this period was The Bitter End, located at 147 Bleecker Street (West Village).
-The Bitter End, which opened in 1961 (and still open in February 2015), is famous for rock and folk, but has had some great jazz artists over the years (including Mose Allison, Chick Corea, Stan Getz, etc.).
+The Bitter End, which opened in 1961 (and was still open in 2024), is famous for rock and folk, but has had some great jazz artists over the years (including Mose Allison, Chick Corea, Stan Getz, etc.).
 During Cozzetti & Gemmills New York City period, Rorschach performed at the United Nations and were part of a summer concert series in Brooklyn (including performances at the Brooklyn Museums Theater in the Back).

 {Seattle: Late 1970s and 1980s}